fernandoarmonellifiedler/02_javascript/kyle-simpson/Getting-started-with-js-v2/exercises/three-pillars/README.md

 # Three Pillars of JS

-This is an exercise to briefly practice the three pillars of JS: Types / Coercion, Scope / Closures, and `this` / Prototypes.
+This is an exercise to briefly practice the three pillars of JS:
+Types / Coercion
+Scope / Closures
+`this` / Prototypes.

 ## Instructions